NCEA Compatibility

 Lines 12 and 13 get the values of the hours and rate from the user, storing them in floatHours and floatRate respectively.

-After this we get to the processing section where the values of the gross, tax and net are caclulated at lines 15 to 17 and stored respectively in the variables floatGross, floatTax and floatNet.
+After this we get to the processing section where the values of the gross, tax and net are calculated at lines 15 to 17 and stored respectively in the variables floatGross, floatTax and floatNet.

 By now we have the following data on the employee: